nking/two-point-correlation/README.txt

 NOTE that the project assumes that the data have proportial separations for each axis - one critical separation is used for both axes.
+One could use "standard unit normalization" from the included shared library to transform the points before use:
+    algorithms.misc.Standardization.standardUnitNormalization()
+    (if class is not present yet, it will be soon after a project update).
+Note that the project acts upon 2 dimensions.
+For d-dimensions, use of this would have a runtime of roughly O(N_points^(d*(d-1)/2)).

 Usage as an API: